Donna Marie Bass - Mississippi's Best Community Newspaper

 November 10, 1929 – September 5, 2020

-NATCHEZ — Graveside services will be held in Memory of Donna Marie Bass, 90, of Natchez, who died Friday September 05, 2020, in Natchez at 10 a.m., Wednesday September 09, 2020, at the Natchez City Cemetery with the Rev. Tim Brown officiating.
+NATCHEZ — Graveside services in Memory of Donna Marie Bass, 90, of Natchez, who died Saturday, September 5, 2020 in Natchez, will be held at 10 a.m.
+Wednesday, September 9, 2020 at the Natchez City Cemetery with the Rev. Tim Brown officiating.
 Masks or facial coverings and social distancing will be required

-Visitation will be at the cemetery from 9:30 until time of service
+Visitation will be at the cemetery from 9:30 until service time.

-Donna Marie Smith was born on November 10, 1929 to Guy Thurston Smith and Mary Eugenia Smith.
+Donna Marie Smith Bass was born on November 10, 1929 to Guy Thurston Smith and Mary Eugenia Smith.

 She was preceded in death by daughter Sherry Lynn Boutwell and husband Charles Martin Bass.